cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 This teaching callout might not appear in some cases, for example, if a higher priority teaching callout is queued or if users navigate away too quickly.
 Users will still see the next migration step.

 **Step #2:** If users don’t switch to new Outlook in step 1, they’ll see this message in the next session: “Your organization recommends using the new Outlook for Windows.
-If you skip this now, you’ll be taken to the new experience the next time you start Outlook.”
+If you skip this step now, you’ll be taken to the new experience the next time you start Outlook.”

 - If users select **Switch now**, classic Outlook is closed and new Outlook is launched.
 - If users close the business bar or don’t take any action, they’re able to continue using classic Outlook for Windows.
 They’ll see the experience defined in step #3, in the next session.